 We’re also highly experienced in corporate and personal insolvency procedures including administration, receivership, liquidation, protected trust deeds and sequestration.
 Supportive and pragmatic at all times, we will help you assess your situation and find the best way for you to move forward.

 Based in the heart of Glasgow City Centre, our team can help guide you during difficult times.

 Business DAS is a statutory debt management scheme to help a business repay it’s debts.
 It is only available to a sole trader, a partnership a limited partnership, a trust or an unincorporated body.

-A Trust Deed is a voluntary agreement between an individual, their creditors and a Trustee to help an individual repay their debts.
+A Trust Deed is a voluntary agreement between an individual, their creditors and a Trustee to help the individual repay their debts.

 Once the Trust Deed is registered as Protected, creditors can no longer take any formal action against an individual for recovery of their debts.
 This requires a proposal to be put forward to creditors for consideration and acceptance.
 A Trust Deed proposal would usually include an affordable contribution from income, (calculated using the industry standard CFT regulations), for the duration of the Trust Deed.
 A Trust Deed usually lasts for a period of 4 years.

 Sequestration is the term used in Scotland for Bankruptcy.

 An individual can apply for bankruptcy in Scotland providing they owe at least or £3,000.
 The individual must not have been bankrupt in the last 5 years and have resided in Scotland for at least 1 year prior to making the application.